Reading and Leeds Festivals line-ups: Notes

 The band PWR BTTM were lined-up to perform on The Lock Up stage, but after allegations went viral that band member Ben Hopkins had initiated sexual abuse, the festival pulled them from the line up.
 Several artists dropped out of Reading & Leeds for currently unknown reasons, this included Bishop Briggs, Katy B, A2 and K.I.D.
-On the first day of the festival, Royal Republic, who were the opening act on the main stage for Friday at Leeds, cancelled due to personal reasons, they were replaced by the Xcerts.
+On the first day of the festival, Royal Republic, who were the opening act on the main stage for Friday at Leeds, cancelled for personal reasons, they were replaced by the Xcerts.
 Don Broco performed on The Lock Up stage under the name 'The Prettyboys' as a secret set.
 Queens of the Stone Age and Wolf Alice also had secret sets at the festival.